jmillanacosta/sbdbel/README.md

 ## Acknowledgements

-The repository for this ontology repository was created using the [Ontology Development Kit (ODK)](https://github.com/INCATools/ontology-development-kit).
+The repository for this ontology was initialized using the [Ontology Development Kit (ODK)](https://github.com/INCATools/ontology-development-kit).